menandmice/micetro_docs/guides/implementation/external_auth.rst

 **External changes to user profiles**

-External changes to user’s email, full name, and group membership are automatically replicated in Micetro on next login by matching the external ID.
+External changes to user’s email, full name, and group membership are automatically replicated in Micetro on next login.

 **Separate hosts for Micetro Central and Micetro Web Application**